CalebTheGame/AppxSilhouette/README.md

 ### Random generation
 example: java silhEval.research.ExperimentTests randomGen file outfile elements 100000 dimensions 3 outliers 4 minorRay 1 majorRay 10000 genseed 100

-Genrates a collection of comma separated double d-dimension values structured as a collection of n points inside a sphere of a certain radius (minorRay) and few outliers placed on the surface of a sphere of another radius (majorRay).
+Generates a collection of comma separated double d-dimension values structured as a collection of n points inside a sphere of a certain radius (minorRay) and few outliers placed on the surface of a sphere of another radius (majorRay).
 Parameters:
   - file: relative path to output file
   - elements: number of elements of the inner sphere
   - minorRay: radius of the inner sphere